PATENT PENDING · BROWSER CREDENTIAL DETECTION

 Attacker fires the alarm

-The moment stolen credentials are tested against Hookset's infrastructure, a confirmed detection event fires with full endpoint attribution, a timestamp, and attacker signal.
+The moment stolen credentials are tested against the decoy portal on the customer's own domain, a confirmed detection event fires with full endpoint attribution, a timestamp, and attacker signal.
 No triage required.

 FEATURES